Altenberge

 Altenberge (Westphalian: Ollenbiärg) is a municipality in the district of Steinfurt, in North Rhine-Westphalia, Germany.
 It is situated approximately 15 km south-east of Steinfurt and 15 km north-west of Münster.

+Politics

+The current mayor is Jan Röschenkämper of the CDU who was elected with 65,3 % of the vote during the 2025 local elections.

+City coucil

+After the 2025 elections, the Altenberge city council is composed as follows: